 When a tooth is lost, it is highly recommended to replace it.
 Teeth aid in chewing, speaking and supporting facial muscles.
 When teeth are lost and not replaced, shifting, drifting or rotation of adjacent teeth occurs.
 Without a tooth root to support, bone starts to recede, along with the gum tissue.
-All of these changes impede chewing, and can affect speech as well as facial appearance.
+All of these changes impede chewing and can affect speech as well as facial appearance.

 Implants: A dental implant is an artificial tooth root, made from titanium, that is placed into your jaw to hold a replacement tooth, bridge, or denture.